Plutonomicon/cardano-transaction-lib/doc/babbage-features.md

 ## Inline Data

-[CIP-32](https://developers.cardano.org/docs/governance/cardano-improvement-proposals/cip-0032/) introduces inline data feature that allows to store datum values directly in transaction outputs, instead of storing just the hashes.
+[CIP-32](https://developers.cardano.org/docs/governance/cardano-improvement-proposals/cip-0032/) introduces the inline data feature that allows storing datum values directly in transaction outputs, instead of just the hashes.

 In CTL, alternating between datum storage options can be achieved by specifying a `DatumPresence` value with constraints that accept it, like `mustPayToPubKeyWithDatum`.